Epiczhul/LuminaOS-Reborn/README.md

 - [ ]  Vmm Implementation.
 - [ ]  Full PCI
 - [ ]  Multicore

+### THE CODE ON THIS REPO IS OLD!
+PLEASE DONT USE IT BECAUSE IT MAY BE BAD!
 ## Credits, thanks to
 - The People who wrote things in the OSdev wiki.